 13. Title Gel Boxing Gloves

-Title have created an excellent training glove with special Gel Enforced Lining and multi-layered foam padding to give the ultimate performance, protection and power.
+Title has created an excellent training glove with special Gel Enforced Lining and multi-layered foam padding to give the ultimate performance, protection, and power.
 Gel lining delivers an unbeatable layer of custom form fit and impact resistance.

-All-leather outer with special hand compartment lining for cool, dry and comfortable wear.
-Awesome wraparound adjustable wrist strap with D-ring and hook-and-loop closure for secure fit.
+All-leather outer with special hand compartment lining for cool, dry, and comfortable wear.
+Awesome wraparound adjustable wrist strap with D-ring and hook-and-loop closure for a secure fit.

 14. Fighting Sports Fury Training Gloves

-It has been created with real full grain leather which makes this very durable and will last you.
-The strike zone has been made with a medium density sponge foam to give your hand great protection to avoid injuries.
-The hook and loop velco strap is also very secure and will leave you feeling very secure.
-Overall I do rate this glove highly, even if it’s quality isn’t the standard on Winning.
+It has been created with real full-grain leather which makes this very durable and will last you.
+The strike zone has been made with a medium-density sponge foam to give your hand great protection to avoid injuries.
+The hook and loop velcro strap is also very secure and will leave you feeling very secure.
+Overall I do rate this glove highly, even if its quality isn’t near the standard on Winning.